MantasPauliukonis/survival-clicker2-proposal/README.md

 ## Stats

 ### Stomach
+Starting capacity is governed by **Endurance** attribute.

 Every consumable has a weight value which goes into stomach.
 Stomach can not be overfilled or there will be negative side-effects if done so.
-There will be no penalty for empty stomach (like in original game).
+There will be no penalty for empty stomach (unlike the original game).

 ### Stamina
+Starting capacity is governed by **Strength** attribute.

 Every action will drain stamina, more intense action is more stamina it will drain.

 ## Attributes